 SciPy has a submodule called ndimage, or n-dimensional image, which provides a basic interface for image manipulation and analysis.
-I only say "basic" because you need only look beyond ndimage if you're doing cutting-edge computer vision research; for most cases, the functions available in this submodule are more than sufficient.
+I only say "basic" if you're doing cutting-edge computer vision research; for most cases, the functions available in ndimage are more than sufficient.